On this dayMay 12, 1898

 Louisiana Disenfranchises Black Voters and Jurors

 On May 12, 1898, the state of Louisiana adopted a new constitution with numerous restrictive provisions intended to exclude African American men from civic participation.
-At this time in the United States, women of all races remained barred from voting, while Black men had recently gained the right to vote under the 14th and 15th amendments to the United States Constitution.
+At this time in the U.S., women of all races remained barred from voting, while Black men had recently gained the right to vote under the 14th and 15th Amendments to the U.S. Constitution.
 The new Louisiana Constitution, however, created a poll tax, literacy and property-ownership requirements, and a complex voter registration form all designed and enforced to disproportionately disenfranchise Black male voters.

 The 1898 Louisiana constitution also eliminated the requirement of unanimous jury verdicts, allowing as much as a 9-3 split to still stand as a conviction.
 Because the U.S. Constitution now prevented states from wholly barring Black people from jury service, this provision was enacted to render small numbers of Black jurors inconsequential.
 Thomas Semmes, a former Confederate senator and head of the convention’s judiciary committee, praised the provision for success in its goal “to establish the supremacy of the white race in this State to the extent to which it could be legally and constitutionally done.”

 The 1898 Louisiana Constitution eliminated federally-enforced voting rules that had enfranchised Black men in Louisiana during Reconstruction.
 As a result, in a state with 650,804 Black residents, the number of Black registered voters dropped from 130,000 before the new constitution, to just 5,000 by 1900.
 By 1904, the number had dropped to just 1,000.

 Throughout the Southern states, disenfranchisement laws targeted Black communities for generations.
 Louisiana’s 1898 constitution was revised slightly in 1913, but most of its restrictive language remained until 1972.
 The non-unanimous jury rule remained in effect for more than a century, until Louisiana voters approved a constitutional amendment to abolish it in November 2018.